 - See also: Images of Samwell Tarly

 Samwell is very fat, with dark hair, pale eyes, and a large moon-shaped face.
 Jon Snow originally estimates Samwell to weigh 20 stone (127 kg/280 lbs).
 Samwell is fond of music and songs, and prefers books over weapons and soft fabrics over armor.
-He is also a craven, afraid of blood and violence.
-Although fat, timid, and unsure of himself, he is intelligent and thoughtful.
+He is also a timid craven, afraid of blood and violence.
+Although he is insecure and awkward, Sam is observant and intelligent.

 A Game of Thrones

 Samwell arrives at Castle Black shortly after Jon Snow and is immediately mocked for his size and timid nature.
 Ser Alliser Thorne, the master-at-arms, joins in the mocking, nicknaming him "Ser Piggy" and doing nothing to prevent the other recruits from bullying him and hurting him during their training.
 Miserable, Sam finds a friend in Jon, with whom he shares his story.
 Jon takes pity on Sam and, to Alliser's annoyance, takes it upon himself to persuade (and threaten, when necessary) his fellow recruits to stop their abuse.